AlexStratou/Blackjack-with-Python/README.md

 ## Description of the code
 At this point, the point of the project is to create a simple object oriented manifestation of Blackjack using Python.
 The code (so far) consists of four .py files.
-1. bj_components.py contains the definitions of classes that define the objects nessecary to play Blackjack i.e. cards, decks, players and dealers
+1. bj_components.py contains the definitions of classes that define the objects nessecary to play Blackjack i.e. cards, decks, players and dealers.
-2. In blackjack.py, we define the Blackjack class that piecies the game together using objects of bj_components.py
+2. In blackjack.py, we define the Blackjack class that piecies the game together using objects of bj_components.py.
 3. The play_blackjack.py file creates a Blackjack object with a set of user defined parameters and runs the game.
 4. utils.py contains utilities that did not conceptually fit on any of the other files.

 ## Running the code
-To test the code for your self tune the parameters on play_blackjack.py at will, open a comand prompt, go to the code's directory and simply run
+To test the code for yourself tune the parameters on play_blackjack.py at will, open a command prompt, go to the code's directory and simply run

 ```
 python play_blackjack.py